Adiabatic manipulation of a system interacting with a spin-bath: Analysis of the model

 \section{Analysis of the model}

 Two important behaviors of the STIRAP efficiency can be predicted under the assumption of zero-temperature environment, which means assuming the bath initially in the state $\Ket{\{\downarrow\}}$, indicating all the spins in the state $\Ket{\downarrow}$.
 The first property is the robustness of the population transfer in the weak coupling regime.
-The second one is the diminishing of efficiency at strong coupling due to a Zeno effect.
+The second one is the diminishing of efficiency at strong coupling due to the rise of a Zeno partitioning of the Hilbert space.

 To prove the first property, consider that the generic state $(c_1 \Ket{g_1} + c_2 \Ket{g_2}) \Ket{\{ \downarrow \}}$ belongs to the kernel of $\tilde{H}_E+\tilde{H}_I$ for any values of $c_1$ and $c_2$, which guarantees that it is protected from the environment.
-Therefore, adiabatic following of the dark state of the STIRAP hamiltonian is insensitive to the spin bath, as far as diabatic transitions are not significant (such transitions are always present, since in every regime the adiabatic evolution is an approximated one).
+Therefore, adiabatic following of the dark state of the STIRAP Hamiltonian is insensitive to the spin bath, as far as diabatic transitions are not significant (such transitions are always present, since in every regime the adiabatic evolution is an approximated one).

-In the strong coupling regime, the efficiency approaches zero.
-Though the most natural explanation of this fact could seem the dissipation induced by the environment, it is important to note that this is not the case.
-In fact, the true phenomenon responsible for the diminishing of the efficiency is a generalized Zeno effect related to continuous measurements~\cite{ref:Militello2001,ref:Facchi2002,ref:PascaFacchiRev}.
-In particular, a very strong system-environment coupling plays the role of a continuous measurement on the state $\Ket{e}$, deactivating the coherent coupling associated with the pulses between the excited state, $\Ket{e}$, and the two ground states, $\Ket{g_1}$ and $\Ket{g_2}$.